Slinkkay/Unix-Scripts/act_bin/README.md

 any number of modules which can be defined.
 Then by identifying which modules are to be access a set of tasks can be listed and exected in order.

+## Setup
+The setup for the utility is based around running its commands to setup the properties.
+The commands which can be run are avaliable though the 'printCommands' command.
+This command will cycle though any of the specified modules and list their commands.

 ## Commands
 The idea around act comes from the need to execute commands in a repetitive fashion.
 This means that before a command is executed all needed information is